World stocks rise on U.S. data, euro gains on Spain

 | NEW YORK

-NEW YORK World stock markets advanced o n F riday, posting double-digit gains for the quarter, as economic reports showing U.S. consumer spending and sentiment still on the rise helped buoy stock prices and undercut the desire to hold bonds.
+NEW YORK World equity markets advanced on Friday, on track to end the quarter with double-digit gains, as reports showing the U.S. economy and consumer sentiment still on the road to recovery helped buoy prices.

-U.S. government debt prices fell, marking the end of a tumultuous first quarter for Treasuries, marked by their worst three-month period since the fourth quarter of 2010.
+The data also lifted safe-haven assets like bonds, while equity, currency and government debt prices hovered fairly close break-even as the U.S. economic data and developments in Europe were not enough to break out of recent range-bound levels.

-But stocks on Wall Street ended their strongest quarter in more than two years.
-Investors flocked to consumer-oriented shares after data showed U.S. consumer spending rose by the most in seven months in February and consumer confidence rebounded to its highest in more than a year in March.
+Spain presented a budget projected to save more than 27 billion euros in 2012 through spending cuts and revenue increases, while euro zone finance ministers agreed to raise their financial firewall to contain the region's debt crisis.

-The S&P consumer staples sector index rose 0.7 percent and the S&P consumer discretionary sector index added 0.4 percent.
+"When we take everything into account, it really suggests the economy is getting on a more sustainable path and really curbs the Fed's scope to expand monetary policy further," Song said.

-"You're seeing a bit of sector rotation," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.
-"That underscores investors are still constructive on the equity market."
+Stocks on Wall Street followed global equity markets up, and after paring initial gains, stayed higher.

-European shares rose following a 3-day drop as bargain hunters scooped up cyclical mining and auto shares after a deal on the region's rescue fund.
+European shares rose following a 3-day drop as bargain hunters scooped up cyclical mining and auto shares after the deal over the region's rescue fund.

-The FTSEurofirst 300 index of top European shares closed up 0.9 percent at 1,069.03, its best first quarter in six years.
-The pan-regional index rose 6.8 percent for the quarter.
+The FTSEurofirst 300 index of top European shares closed up 0.9 percent at a provisional 1,069.16 points, its best first quarter in six years.
+The pan-regional index rose almost 7 percent for the quarter.

 MSCI's all-country world equity index added 0.6 percent, pushing its gain up more than 11 percent so far this year for its best quarterly performance since the third quarter of 2010.